Small cars come in all kinds of shapes, if not sizes. Here we highlight the best new small cars on sale

 3. Fiat 500

-The third-generation Fiat 500 is only available as an electric vehicle, but there are still plenty of nods to the 500’s heritage, such as the lack of a traditional grille at the front.
-Current 500 owners, tempted to make the jump into an EV, will find that the entry-level price comes in at around £24,000, while we found the driving position much improved on the previous model’s.
+The second-generation mild-hybrid 500 is still on sale from under £15,000, but the third-generation Fiat 500 is only available as an electric vehicle.
+Current 500 owners, tempted to make the jump into an EV, will find that the entry-level price comes in at around £24,000. while we found the driving position much improved on the previous model’s.
 If you need to, you can fast charge at up to 85kW, which will give you an 80% charge in 35 minutes or 30 miles of range in just five minutes.

 4. Dacia Sandero

-By far the cheapest car on this list, the Dacia Sandero is a full-sized supermini that’s priced below most city cars.
+The Dacia Sandero’s trump card has always been its low price tag.
 Now based on the current Renault Clio (the old Sandero was based on a decade-old Clio), the new Sandero is a little less sophisticated than some of the latest crop of superminis but still holds up well against its more polished competition.

 Go for the most modern 1.0-litre petrol and you’ll be met with a supermini that’s good to drive and comfortable, even if it’s not the most refined car in its class.
 The Sandero is a no-frills new car that prioritises value for money, but cheap does not equal nasty in this instance.
 Do bear in mind that the Sandero only has a two-star safety rating from Euro NCAP, however.

-Prices start at a fraction more than £10,000 for the Essential version, while the top-spec Comfort cars are priced at around £12,000 and come with cruise control, rear parking sensors, an 8-inch touchscreen and Apple CarPlay/Android Auto connectivity.
+Prices start at just under £13,000 for the Essential version, while the top-spec Comfort cars are priced at around £14,000 and come with cruise control, rear parking sensors, an eight-inch touchscreen and Apple CarPlay and Android Auto connectivity.

 The latest Vauxhall Corsa shares a platform with the Peugeot 208, along with an all-new petrol engine.
 The good news is that the Corsa is a breeze to drive in everyday conditions, with the steering and other controls all feeling light at low speeds.